slyfox1186/ffmpeg-build-script/README.md

 between runs; it is not a substitute for an upstream signature.
 Git snapshot builds are cloned transactionally and recorded by commit.

+Cleanup opens directory components without following symlinks and removes entries relative to those descriptors.
+It preserves other devices and reports removal errors; same-device bind mounts are subject to the same limitation as `rm --one-file-system`.
+Host-mutation lock failures stop the operation.
+Final FFmpeg backup, installation, validation and rollback share a lock on the installation prefix across workspaces and users.

 The project does **not** copy workspace libraries over distribution libraries, replace `libstdc++`, delete a system Rust compiler, wipe Cargo caches, or append ad hoc linker paths under `/etc`.